hyperledger-archives/indy-sdk/cli/README.md

 * -h and --help - Print usage.
 * --logger-config - Init logger according to a config file (default no logger initialized).
 * --plugins - Load plugins in Libindy (usage: <lib-1-name>:<init-func-1-name>,...,<lib-n-name>:<init-func-n-name>).
+* --config - Define config file for CLI initialization.
+A config file can contain the following fields:
+    * plugins - a list of plugins to load in Libindy (is equal to usage of "--plugins" option).
+    * loggerConfig - path to a logger config file (is equal to usage of "--logger-config" option).
+    * taaAcceptanceMechanism - transaction author agreement acceptance mechanism to use for sending write transactions to the Ledger.

 ### Old python-based CLI migration
 It is possible to import did's stored in the wallet of deprecated python-based CLI tool.